jungjihyoun/dreamingPodium-front/README.md

 Quick and easy way to write trainging report.
 Wright is a mobile application that helps manage training, injury, conditioning records in a systematic and effeective manner.
-This repository contains all information about backend.
+This repository contains all information about frontend code.
 Frontend part is made and managed by Jihyoun Jeong.
 #### You can check backend here: [Click Here][back_link]